‘Grace & Frankie’ Season 3 Hits Netflix — See The New Man Standing In Their Way

 Jane Fonda agreed with Kauffman over the assessment.
 The feedback Jane Fonda has received has come from generations young and old who tell the veteran actress that Grace and Frankie have been inspirational characters showing everyone it’s not too late to start anew.

 “The thing I get the most feedback about is women — not just older women, but college-aged millennials as well — tell me they love the show because it makes them feel hopeful about the future.
 They like seeing these two older women who are healthy and rambunctious… You can really screw up in life, but there’s always a chance for a fresh start.
-That’s what the show’s all about.””
+That’s what the show’s all about.”

 Weekend plans #nowstreaming #nowbuzzing pic.twitter.com/n5B6zTSA2H